torvalds/linux/Documentation/admin-guide/cifs/usage.rst

 LookupCacheEnable	If set to one, inode information is kept cached
 			for one second improving performance of lookups (default 1)
-LinuxExtensionsEnabled	If set to one then the client will attempt to
+GNU/LinuxExtensionsEnabled	If set to one then the client will attempt to
 			use the CIFS "UNIX" extensions which are optional protocol enhancements that allow CIFS servers
 			to return accurate UID/GID information as well